vuejs/v2.vuejs.org/source/api/global-api.md

 - **definition** `Object` *optional*

 Register or retrieve a global JavaScript transition effect definition.
 For more details see the guide for [JavaScript Transitions](/guide/transitions.html#JavaScript_Functions).

-### Vue.nextTick( callback )

-- **callback** `Function`

-Vue.js batches view updates and executes them all asynchronously.
-It uses `MutationObserver` if available and falls back to `setTimeout(fn, 0)`.
-This method calls the callback after the next view update, which can be useful when you want to wait until the view has been updated.

 ### Vue.use( plugin, [args...] )